luau-lang/site/src/content/docs/reference/api.md

 int lua_isstring(lua_State* L, int idx);
 ```

-Returns 1 if the value at the stack index is a string and 0 otherwise.
+Returns 1 if the value at the index is a string or a number.
-Note that value coercions are allowed, if the value is a number, result is also 1.

 ```c
 const char* lua_tolstring(lua_State* L, int idx, size_t* len);